-Hi and welcome to today’s post titled “Easily track Windows 10 Intune MDM policy information on the Endpoint – Support Help #1“
+Hi, and welcome to today’s post, “Easily Track Windows 10 Intune MDM Policy Information on the Endpoint – Support Help #1.”

-This is a continuation from my previous post titled Windows 10 MDM Log Checklist – Ultimate Help Guide for ITPro #1 where I have shown the different methods available for collecting MDM logs from an Intune managed Windows 10 endpoint.
+This is a continuation of my previous post, Windows 10 MDM Log Checklist —Ultimate Help Guide for ITPro #1, in which I showed the different methods available for collecting MDM logs from an Intune-managed Windows 10 endpoint.

-Today we will try and go a level higher.
-This post is all about how as an IT Pro, you can get the information you require while troubleshooting an issue related to a config policy with an Intune managed Windows 10 endpoint from the Windows Registry and Events.
+Today, we will try to go a level higher.
+This post is all about how, as an IT pro, you can get the information you require while troubleshooting an issue related to a config policy with an Intune-managed Windows 10 endpoint from the Windows Registry and Events.

-When a device is enrolled in Intune, as part of the Device preparation phase of ESP, the 4th task is actually when Intune bootstraps the OMADM client of the device and sets itself up as a Provider for Enterprise Management.
+When a device is enrolled in Intune as part of the Device preparation phase of ESP, the fourth task is when Intune bootstraps the device’s OMADM client and sets itself up as a Provider for Enterprise Management.

 Event 16 DeviceManagement-Enterprise-Diagnostics-Provider MDM Enroll: OMA-DM client configuration succeeds.
 Event 58 DeviceManagement-Enterprise-Diagnostics-Provider MDM Enroll: Provisioning succeeded.

-Bootstrapping the DM client of the device by Intune is a way of Intune telling the device
+Bootstrapping the DM client of the device by Intune is a way for Intune to tell the device.

-If you have PS scripts, win32 apps, or Remediation Scripts deployed, then the IME agent (an MSI app) also gets installed at this time, sets itself up as another Provider, takes its time to initialize the agent, and get the sidecar apps and policies from the service which it needs to track in the next stages of ESP.
+If you have PS scripts, Win32 apps, or Remediation Scripts deployed, then the IME agent (an MSI app) is also installed at this time.
+It sets itself up as another Provider, takes its time to initialize the agent, and gets the sidecar apps and policies from the service that it needs to track in the next stages of ESP.

-Keeping aside Intune Sidecar, the communication between Intune (MS DM Server) and the Windows 10 endpoint (DM Client of the device) is in the form of SyncML commands.
-The DM Client post receiving the SyncML instruction (DM message) from Intune, parses the instruction to know which Configuration Service Provider to invoke to get the command/instruction executed.
+Keeping aside Intune Sidecar, SyncML commands communicate between Intune (MS DM Server) and the Windows 10 endpoint (DM Client of the device).
+After receiving the SyncML instruction (DM message) from Intune, the DM Client parses the instruction to know which Configuration Service Provider to invoke to execute the command/instruction.

-While the particular CSP invoked by the DM client processes the settings to be implemented, those are first saved to the below reg_path
+While the particular CSP invoked by the DM client processes the settings to be implemented, those are first saved below. reg_path

 under the Category